-Bachelor of Information Technology (Hons)(2U 1I)(Work-Based Learning)
+Bachelor of Information Technology (Honours)(2U 1I)(Work-Based Learning)

 Develop industry specific skills and knowledge from the workplace environment and meet the learning outcomes of this programme.